 One year after she was found, Kikki was released back to the wild thanks to the work of Steve Schwartze, who worked with the falcon to get it to peak physical fitness before releasing it in March 2017.

 “To hunt successfully, a bird of prey needs to be firing on all 12 cylinders,” Provincial Wildlife Status Biologist Gordon Court says.
 “And this is why when injured falcons are helped by wildlife rescue organizations, there can be a lot of work to be done before they can be released back into the wild.”

 If you’ve been thinking of upgrading to energy efficient products around your home, now is the time to do it.
-A new government program will provide instant rebates on items like programmable thermostats, water saving devices, and smart power bars – and gives Albertans another way to save money and make their homes more comfortable.
+The Residential Retail Products Program provides instant savings on items like programmable thermostats, water saving devices, and smart power bars – giving Albertans another way to save money and make their homes more comfortable.